How Do Dentists Whiten Your Teeth?

 If you’re looking to brighten your smile, a consultation at our office can determine the best whitening method for you.
 Some patients even combine treatments – e.g., do an in-office session for an initial boost and then use take-home trays for a few more days for maximum whiteness.
 We tailor the plan to your preferences and sensitivity level.

-Schedule an appointment with our dentists and we’ll make a tooth whitening plan together!
+Schedule an appointment with our Red Deer dentists, and we’ll develop a tooth-whitening plan together!

 Comments